Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Related Work

 \subsection{Multi-label Driving Scene Classification}

-A few studies have tackled the problem of multi-label scene classification in various approaches.
+Multi-attribute scene identification is commonly modeled as a multi-label image classification proble,.
+A few studies have tackled this problem in various approaches.
 Duong et al. \cite{multi2} developed CF-Net, which uses single-label classifiers to enhance the main multi-label classifier by utilizing feature fusion and stacking.
 The model was trained on a modified BDD100K dataset with three attributes: location, weather, and time of day.
 Chen et al. \cite{multi3} proposed to solve the multi-label scene classification problem by incorporating the single-label training procedure into the multi-label architecture.
-That allows for addressing the issue of imbalanced categories.
 Additionally, a deep data integration strategy was utilized to improve the classification ability.
-RECNet \cite{RECNET} was proposed as a multi-label classification model for identifying environmental conditions.
-It is a multitask model that uses the EfficientNet-B2 as the shared backbone and six downstream classifiers to identify all annotated environmental conditions, including daytime, fog, precipitation, road condition, roadside condition, and infrastructure.
-The study proposed a hierarchical strategy for annotating the environmental conditions, generating a fully annotated dataset DENSE++ for training the multi-label classification model.
+RECNet \cite{RECNET} proposed a hierarchical strategy for annotating six environmental conditions, including daytime, fog, precipitation, road condition, roadside condition, and infrastructure, leading to a fully annotated dataset DENSE++.
+This dataset was used to train a multi-label classification model, which uses the EfficientNet-B2 as the shared backbone for the six downstream classifiers.
 Prykhodchenko and Skruch \cite{MUlti5} also trained a multi-label scene classification model on BDD100K via multitask learning.
 Data augmentation and balancing strategies were utilized to address the class imbalance issue in the BDD100K dataset.

-A review of those studies on multi-label scene classification suggests that multitask learning is a more commonly pursued approach than monotask learning for training such models.
-Integrating knowledge from single-label classification into multi-label classification models has been shown to be an effective strategy for performance improvement.
-To the best of our knowledge, no multi-label classification models have been developed through monotask learning from diverse datasets.
+Existing methods generally adhere to the standard multitask learning framework, thus relying on multi-label training datasets.
+New methodologies that can transcend this framework will offer an opportunity to utilize the abundant driving scene images or video data.